Extending to a model structure is not a first-order property: Classification of model category structures on posets up to Quillen equivalence

+As an amusing aside, this allows us to classify which model structures on posets are cofibrantly generated:

-\begin{theorem} Let $\C$ be any poset, and $\CC$ a model structure on $\C$.
-If $\C$ is small then $\CC$ is cofibrantly generated; conversely, if $\CC$ is cofibrantly generated then $\C$ is right Quillen equivalent to a small model category. \end{theorem} \begin{proof} If $\C$ is small then it is clearly cofibrantly generated: we can define the set of generating cofibrations to be the set of all cofibrations, and the set of generating acyclic cofibrations to be the set of all acyclic cofibrations.
+\begin{theorem} Let $\C$ be any bicomplete poset, and let $\CC$ a model structure on $\C$.
+If $\C$ is small then $\CC$ is cofibrantly generated; conversely, if $\CC$ is cofibrantly generated then $\C$ is right Quillen equivalent to a small model category. \end{theorem}

+\begin{proof} If $\C$ is small then $\CC$ is trivially cofibrantly generated: we define the set of generating cofibrations to be the set of all cofibrations, and the set of generating acyclic cofibrations to be the set of all acyclic cofibrations.